-Students specializing in Accounting may substitute Advanced Accounting, Auditing, and Introduction to Management for Investments, the second semester of Money and Banking, Seminar in Business Economics, and Municipal and Governmental Accounting, and Business Law I and II for Contracts, Contracts and Sales, and Negotiable Instruments.
+Students specializing in Accounting may substitute Advanced Accounting, Auditing, and Introduction to Management for Investments, the second semester of Money and Banking, Seminar in Business Economics, and Municipal and Governmental Accounting.

 This work may be combined with a concentration in Business Administration, Economics, or Law.